bytecodealliance/jco/README.md

 ## Overview

-`jco` is a fully native JS tool for working with [WebAssembly Components](https://github.com/WebAssembly/component-model) in JavaScript.
+JCO provides a fully native JS toolchain for working with [WebAssembly Components](https://github.com/WebAssembly/component-model) in JavaScript.

 Features include:

 * "Transpiling" Wasm Component binaries into ES modules that can run in any JS environment.
 * WASI Preview2 support in Node.js ([undergoing stabilization](https://github.com/bytecodealliance/jco/milestone/1)) & browsers (experimental).
 * Component builds of [Wasm Tools](https://github.com/bytecodealliance/wasm-tools) helpers, available for use as a library or CLI commands for use in native JS environments, as well as optimization helper for Components via Binaryen.
+* Run and serve commands like Wasmtime, as JS implementations of the Command and HTTP Proxy worlds.
 * "Componentize" command to easily create components written in JavaScript (wrapper of [ComponentizeJS](https://github.com/bytecodealliance/ComponentizeJS)).

 For creating components in other languages, see the [Cargo Component](https://github.com/bytecodealliance/cargo-Component) project for Rust and [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) for various guest bindgen helpers.